 Our Hiring Process

 Over the past decade or so, Folklore has traditionally operated from four to six camps, ranging in size from twenty to fifty planters each.
-For 2024, we are going to be running six camps.
+For 2025, we are going to be running six camps.
 Our head office does not do the hiring for the camps.
 Instead, this task is delegated to the camp managers, who are often referred to as supervisors.
 Each supervisor oversees from two to six crew leaders, and works with these leaders to ensure that all employees will work well together as a cohesive team.
 Most of Folklore's camps are composed of about fifty to seventy percent experienced planters, with a relatively small percentage of inexperienced planters compared to many of our peers in northern British Columbia.

 If you wish to apply for a planting position with our company, the easiest way is to apply online via email.
 Listed below will be the information that will be required to ensure that your application receives the attention that it deserves.
 Applications which are made to our head office are examined and sorted, and are then forwarded to one or more of the appropriate supervisors who might be interested in reviewing your application.

-There is no "best" time to apply, although we typically only seek applications in the winter and spring, from approximately December 1st through April 30th.
-Traditionally, most hiring seems to take place between December and early February for the upcoming summer season.
+Our next planting season will start in late April and early May of 2025.
+There is no "best" time to apply, although we typically only seek applications in the winter and spring, from approximately early January through early May.
+Traditionally, most hiring seems to take place between mid-January and early February for the upcoming summer season.
 Finding a position in March or April can sometimes be more difficult, so start your job search early!
 However, you should be aware that crew schedules and logistics can change on a weekly basis as the upcoming season is mapped out, and sometimes a crew leader who previously had no openings may suddenly find the need for an extra planter or two at the last minute, in late April.

-Applications for our 2024 planting season are NOW OPEN!
-We have an excellent season lined up for 2024, and we encourage both experienced and first-time planters to reach out to us by sending an email to hiring@folklorecontracting.email.
-We have guidlines below about how to maximize the effectiveness of your application.
+We have an excellent season lined up for 2025, and we encourage experienced planters to reach out to us now by sending an email to hiring@folklorecontracting.email.

 Additional Support & Management Positions